 SMS authentication failed

 If the authentication SMS doesn’t arrive or fails, check your phone can receive messages, that you’re not in flight mode, and that your inbox isn’t full.
 Delays can be network-related—retry after a short wait.
-If it keeps happening, your mobile provider may be blocking premium/third-party billing messages, so it’s worth asking them to confirm your account settings.
+If it keeps happening, your mobile provider may be blocking premium/third-party billing messages, so ask them to confirm your account settings and whether carrier billing is enabled.

 No withdrawal option